aws-samples/serverless-patterns/apigw-lambda-bedrock-sam/README.md

 # Amazon API Gateway to AWS Lambda to Amazon Bedrock using SAM

 This sample project deploys an Amazon API Gateway REST API with an AWS Lambda integration.
-The Lambda function is written in Python, calls the Amazon Bedrock API for Anthropic Claude-v2 model and returns a response containing the generated content.
+The Lambda function is written in Python, calls the Amazon Bedrock API for Anthropic Claude 3.5 Sonnet model and returns a response containing the generated content.

 Learn more about this pattern at Serverless Land Patterns: serverlessland.com/patterns/apigw-lambda-bedrock